Llisha-Bleu/Election-Analysis/README.md

 - **Software:** Python 3.7.3, Visual Code, 1.47

 ## Election Audit Results
 >  To retrieve the votes and percentages for each candidate, a `for loop` was used to iterate through the list of `candidate_options =[]` to get identify the candidate options.
 Said `for loop` variable was used to retrieve the votes of the different candidates from the dictionary `candidate_votes = {}`.
-The percentage of the vote was then calculated, for this the variable `votes` and `total_votes` was converted to a floating decimal numbers.
+The percentage of the vote `vote_percentage` was then calculated, for this the variable `votes` and `total_votes` was converted to a floating decimal numbers.
 The following code was used to retrieve vote count and percentage for each candidate:
 >
 >        `for candidate_name in candidate_votes:
 >        # Retrieve vote count and percentage